bcbio/bcbio-nextgen/docs/contents/installation.rst

   files are also used for annotating and prioritizing structural variants.
 - ``smallrna`` -- Data files for doing small RNA analysis.
 - ``gemini`` -- The `GEMINI <http://gemini.readthedocs.org/>`_ framework
-  associated publicly available metadata with called variants, and provides utilities for query and analysis.
+  associates publicly available metadata with called variants, and provides utilities for query and analysis.
 This target installs the required GEMINI data files.
 - ``cadd`` -- `CADD <http://cadd.gs.washington.edu/home>`_ evaluates the
   potential impact of variations.
-It is freely available for non-commercial research, but require licensing for commercial usage.
+It is freely available for non-commercial research, but requires licensing for commercial usage.
 The download is 30Gb and GEMINI will include CADD annotations if present.
 - ``vep`` -- Data files for the `Variant Effects Predictor (VEP)
   <http://www.ensembl.org/info/docs/tools/vep/index.html>`_.
 To use VEP as an